xxyzz/WordDumb/README.md

 - Never add ASIN to your book, that will cause Kindle to replace Word Wise and X-Ray files.

-- This plugin requires access to https://files.pythonhosted.org (download dependencies) and https://raw.githubusercontent.com (download NLTK data) at first run, and https://en.wikipedia.org every time if X-Ray is enabled.
+- This plugin requires access to https://files.pythonhosted.org (download dependencies) and https://raw.githubusercontent.com (download NLTK and spaCy model) at first run, and https://wikipedia.org every time if X-Ray is enabled.
 These domains might be blocked in some countries.

 ## I need about tree-fiddy